jh1993/NoMoreScams/README.txt

 - The player can now swap places with stationary allies, preventing some softlocks.
 - Radiant Chill and Frozen Skull shrine will now ignore ice-immune enemies when choosing their targets, resulting in no dud freezing attempts.
 - Steam elementals from Steam Anima are now also ice units.
+- Seal Fate Spreading Curse no longer tries to apply the debuff to targets already affected by the debuff.